2014–15 Ukrainian Cup

 The decision on a schedule of competitions for clubs of the First and Second League and amateur leagues composition was confirmed on 23 July 2014 at a session of Central Council of the Professional Football League of Ukraine.

+Due to the Russian occupation of the Eastern Ukraine with the ongoing Russo-Ukrainian War, many clubs from the region were forced to play their home games in Kyiv, while other withdrew.

 Team allocation

 Thirty nine teams entered into the Ukrainian Cup competition.
 There were several changes implemented for the competition.

 Prior to each round's draw, starting from the competition proper (round of 32) seedings were introduced according to the team's ranking according to their respective league competition.
-The Round of 16, quarter finals and semi finals will be played as two legged fixtures.
+The round of 16, quarter finals and semi finals will be played as two legged fixtures.

+The competition included most of professional first teams from the Premier League (14/14 teams of the league), First League (15/16), Second League (8/10) and two best teams from the previous year's Amateur Cup.